stemoutreach/PathfinderBot/README.md

 **Empowering Engineers Through Hands-On Robotics and Leadership Development**

 Welcome to the **PathfinderBot** repository!
 This project provides engineers and technical teams with a hands-on robotics and leadership development experience.
-Participants will assemble, program, and operate the **MasterPi robot**, applying both technical and strategic skills to complete challenges.
+Participants will assemble, program, and operate the **MasterPi robot**, applying both technical and strategic skills to complete all of the challenges.

 ![Workshop Setup](/zzimages/2025Setup500Robot.jpg)